-You can access all documentation and tutorials for the current release of the Serena Release Manager suite through the Serena Release Manager Help system.
+You can access all documentation and demonstrations for the current release of the Serena Release Manager suite through the Serena Release Manager Help system.

-When you click the Help link in Serena Release Control, the Serena Release Manager online Help appears.
+When you click the Help link in Serena ALM, the Serena Release Manager online Help appears.
 You can navigate the contents, search, and view the glossary for information on installing, configuring, and using the product.
-You can view and download Serena Release Manager readme files and PDFs for all supported releases from the Demos and All Doc page.
+To view and download Serena Release Manager readme files and PDFs for all supported releases, select Demos & All Doc in the online Help menu.